trantalaiho/Cuda-Histogram/README.md

 ----------------------------------------

 Copyright Teemu Rantalaiho 2011 - 2012
-Email: <firstname>.<lastname>@helsinki.fi
+Email: "firstname"."lastname"@helsinki.fi

 This file contains a quick introduction, as well as quick instructions on how to use our generalized histogram code for CUDA-capable GPUs.
 The code is fast and generic, and the abstraction has been achieved by using function objects as template parameters.
 Therefore the API is C++, but with minimal C++ features.
-What we mean by fast here, is that it wins known histogram algorithms for CUDA by as much as 40% to 100% in common use-cases (for example the NVIDIA Performance Primitives' 1-channel 256-bin histogram - tested on v.4.0.17).
+What we mean by fast here, is that it wins known histogram algorithms for CUDA by as much as 40% to 135% in common use-cases (for example the NVIDIA Performance Primitives' 1 and 4-channel 256-bin histogram - tested on v.4.0.17).
 And what we mean by generic is that it supports arbitrary bin-sizes and types, which means that you can basically do any histogram-type of operation that comes into your mind with this code.
 As long as you need to "sum up" some kind of values into bins, this code can do it; You can also replace the sum by any associative and commutative binary operation (we require the operator to commute in order to compute the sums in fastest possible order)

 What is it?
 ============